plone/documentation/manage/installing/installation.rst

 How To Install Plone
 ====================

-Plone can run on all popular desktop or server operating systems, including Linux, OS X, BSD and Microsoft Windows.
+Plone can run on all popular desktop or server operating systems, including Linux, macOS, BSD and Microsoft Windows.
-(Note: currently there is no binary installer for Plone 5 on Windows, we recommend using the `Vagrant kit <https://github.com/plone/plonedev.vagrant>`__)

 * You can install Plone on a server for production usage